Real1tyy/Prisma-Calendar/docs-site/docs/faq.md

 ### Can I use Prisma Calendar with Templater?

 Yes.
 Configure your template path in both Templater (folder template) AND Prisma Calendar settings (General → Template path) to ensure templates apply consistently whether you create events through the calendar or manually.
 See [Troubleshooting - Templater Integration](troubleshooting.md#templater-integration).

+### Does this plugin use any calendar library?

+Yes!
+Prisma Calendar is built using [FullCalendar](https://fullcalendar.io/), a powerful and flexible JavaScript calendar library.
+FullCalendar provides the robust calendar rendering engine that powers Prisma Calendar's views and interactions.